-The facades of buildings - their entry and window pattern or fenestration, materials and detailing - establish their scale and identity and the degree of visual and tactile interest they provide to the adjacent streetscape.
-While this is especially so for the first 35' in height above the sidewalk, where the relationship to the pedestrian is the strongest, the relatively low height of all the buildings proposed at Alameda Point means that every façade facing a street or open space is an important element in the experiential quality of the Town Center.
+The facades of buildings - their pattern of entries and window openings, materials and architectural detailing - determine the degree of visual and tactile interest they provide to the adjacent streetscape.
+Every building façade facing a street or open space is an important element in the experiential quality of the Town Center.